zenwalk/feralfilehosting/Feral Wiki/Other software/Cygwin - Linux tools on Windows/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/3.png)

-This is where Cygwin will install the temp files/packages of the core files and the programs your select.
+This is where Cygwin will download the temp files/packages of the core files and the programs your select.
 Then click next:

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/4.png)